 Though the light was minimal, she caught sight of a shadowy figure barreling toward her.
 She yelled, “Leave me alone!”

 Before the person reached her, she slammed the door shut and locked it.
-Scurrying backward, she turned on her phone and used the flashlight app on it to find something she could use as a weapon.
+Scurrying backward, she turned on her phone and used the flashlight app on it to find a weapon.

-Spinning sharply when she heard a click, she faced the door.
-Whoever was chasing her had a keycard and had unlocked the door.
-She pushed her back up against the table, her phone still in her hand and lighting up the small space around her.
+Spinning when the door opened, she faced the intruder.
+Whoever chased her had a keycard and unlocked the door.
+She pushed her backside against the table, her phone still in her hand and lighting up the small space around her.

 She grabbed the edge of the table, her heart racing as she awaited what was to come.
-The man halted in the doorway and seemed to be sizing her up.
-From his silence, she knew he was a hunter and not one of the vampires.
+The man halted in the doorway and sized her up.
+From his silence, he was a hunter and not a vampire.

-“Wait,” she said quickly as she waved her hands in front of her several times.
+“Wait,” she said as she waved her hands in front of her several times.
 The bright light coming from her phone bounced around the room with her frantic action.
 “I’m not a vampire.
 I just work here.
-Just leave me alone and I won’t tell—I—”
+Leave me alone and I won’t tell—I—”

-He kicked his foot back and shut the door.
-She heard the lock click.
+He kicked his foot back and shut the door and the lock clicked.
 This wasn’t good.
-She was locked in a room with a hunter—a hunter that most likely killed Callie and the other vampires locked her in a room and readied to kill her, too.
+The hunter that killed Callie and the other vampires locked her in a room and readied to kill her, too.

-He held a large axe, the surface of it shining as if it were encased in ice.
+He held a large ax, the surface of it shining as if he encased it in ice.
 She saw symbols inlaid in the metal, but she didn’t recognize them.
-This was not the ordinary hunter, and she felt a great evil radiating from him.
+This was not the ordinary hunter.
+A great evil radiated from him.
 Fear squeezed her heart, Addison feeling like she couldn’t breathe.

 She rolled her shoulders inward, holding her phone with both hands as she sobbed.
 “Please, stop.”
 She studied the helmet he wore.
 The glass hiding his face didn’t look like normal glass.
-It reflected a greenish color when her flashlight hit it, kind of like the eyes of a bug.
+It reflected a greenish color when her flashlight hit it like the eyes of a bug.

 He took a few steps closer to her.
 Addison kept the light on him, her hands shaking.
 In the light, his form became clearer.
-He was dressed in a light type of armor, a sparkle to the dark, form-fitting fabric that made it appear to be made of metal mesh.
+Dressed in light armor, the dark form-fitting fabric sparkled as if made of metal mesh.

-His clothing looked damp, his shoes leaving a trail of blood in their wake, and his axe dripping with it.
+His clothing looked damp, his shoes leaving a trail of blood in their wake, and his ax dripping with it.
 He snatched her phone, his action quick and startling her.
-He slammed it onto the ground, Addison hearing the phone shatter.
+He slammed it onto the ground and the phone shattered.

 She opened her mouth to let out a shriek, but he covered her lips and pulled her to him.
 The gloves he wore were slippery, and when Addison inhaled, she took in the sharp, metallic scent of blood.
-She could taste it and felt like vomiting.
-She thrashed wildly in his arms, but he held her tightly to his chest.
-She could no longer see, everything around her black.
+She tasted it and wanted to vomit.
+Escape was impossible, this strong man holding her to his chest.
+The darkness blinded her, everything around her black.

-She heard his axe drop, the sound loud as the heavy metal hit the tile.
-He whispered in her ear, “Sleep, my sweet…” Feeling something sharp being shoved into her side, Addison tried to scream, but couldn’t.
-She could feel his lips hovering over her ear, his breath hot on her skin.
-His words grew softer as she struggled to stay awake. “…little valentine.
-Sleep…” She felt her legs give out, then passed out.
+He dropped his ax, and she cringed when the heavy metal hit the tile.
+He whispered in her ear, “Sleep, my sweet—” Feeling a sharp needle shoved into her side, Addison tried to scream, but couldn’t.
+His lips hovered over her ear, his breath hot on her skin.
+His words grew softer as she struggled to stay awake. “—little valentine.
+Sleep…” Her legs gave out, and she passed out.